Are you an adviser? Go to Unbiased Pro

 4. Safeguard cash balances

-At the same time, make sure all monies owed are gathered and chased up to bolster your available cash.
+At the same time, ensure all monies owed are gathered and chased up to bolster your available cash.

 5. Process employee bonuses and expenses

-You’ll want to make sure all employee bonuses and expenses are paid prior to the end of the tax year, otherwise you’ll have outstanding payments moving into the next financial year.
+You’ll want to make sure all employee bonuses and expenses are paid before the end of the tax year.
+Otherwise, you’ll have outstanding payments moving into the next financial year.

 This could then affect your profits and dividends for the following year as you’ll have to account for them then, in addition to that year’s bonuses.